Volunteer Notetaking Q & A

 Q: What happens if I have problems with my notetaker?

-A: If your notetaker does not bring notes to SAS, or the notes are incomplete or illegible, notify the Notetaking Coordinator immediately.
+A: If your notetaker does not consistently upload their notes, or the notes are incomplete or illegible, notify the Notetaking Coordinator immediately.
 You may need another notetaker.

 Q: Does the staff at SAS discuss my disability with my notetakers?